Yay. Here is a free due diligence checklist template!

 Let’s get pragmatic.
 These are the steps to set up your dataroom.

-- Open my due diligence template.
+- Open my due diligence checklist.
 Understand the structure

-- Put the due diligence template in the root folder.
+- Put the due diligence checklist in the root folder.
 As you update it, the updates need to be reflected in it

 - For each line in the checklist, in column C, use the dropdown for yes or no if you can provide the information.